AnimaTardeb/Meiogenix-UGDR/README.md

 # UGDR #

-UGDR, a pipeline to genotype the polymorphisms of complex hybrid/recombined genomes.
+UGDR is a pipeline to genotype the polymorphisms of complex hybrid/recombined genomes.

 It is based on optimal mapping strategies of NGS reads, comparative analyses of the allelic ratio variation and read depth coverage.

 ## Basic Usage ##